What is a Sales Funnel and how does it Work in 4 Stage?

 store-creation-getresponse

-Select the type of product you are going to sell from the available options:
+First, pick the type of product you want to sell from these options:

-• Online course (like video training or email series)
+• Online course (e.g., video lessons 🎥 or email series 📧)

-Choose the funnel from the menu and press the Create funnel button.
-You now have 2 options to sell your product:
+Next, choose a funnel from the menu and click the Create Funnel button.
+Now, you have two options to sell your product:

-The full sales funnel gives you the following tools: registration page, email, sales page, upsell page and confirmation page.
-You can also add paid ads on Facebook and Instagram at the top of the funnel to reach your target audience.
+You can also add paid ads on Facebook and Instagram 📱 at the top of the funnel to attract the right audience.

 full-sales-funnel